ky1ejs/Classify/README.md

-## What's going on with his project?
+## What's going on with this project?

 At the moment, I'm no longer working on this assignment/project, as I've handed it in and it doesn't hold my interest as much as other projects that I have.